Latisse Eyelash in Washington DC

 How is Latisse used?

 Latisse has a straightforward application.
-At night before you go to sleep, you cleanse your face and eyelids.
-Use the provided Latisse applicator, and brush a drop of the Latisse solution across the base of your upper lashes, being careful to avoid getting the medication on the lower lashes.
+Before you go to sleep, you cleanse your face and eyelids.
+Use the provided Latisse applicator and brush a drop of the Latisse solution across the base of your upper lashes, being careful to avoid getting the medication on the lower lashes.
 To get results with Latisse, you must do this as directed.
 Latisse results become apparent after eight to 12 weeks.
 After 16 weeks of using Latisse as directed, you should see the full results.